-Type of Transition Strategy/Resource Daily Routines Provide staff with developmentally appropriate strategies for transitions Classroom transitions Within program transitions The Maryland Social Emotional Foundations of Early Learning (SEFEL provides a vast amount of information and specific strategies for transit Training for staff and parents is also available through this website.
-Your local Child Care Resource Center also provides training and reso For more information on the University of Maryland's SEFEL and Local Child C Between Programs Provide staff with developmentally appropriate strategies for transitions Partner with local school and child care programs with dually enrolled or and family.
-Communicate on a regular basis about the progress and/or concerns or Special Education Provide staff and parents information regarding Early Intervention and S Services Partner with the Local Infants and Toddlers Program (LITP) and Local S programs and services for children with disabilities, ages birth to kinder At the request of the family, participate in Individualized Family Service (IEP) meetings to foster positive communication between programs, ea educators.
-Communicate regularly with early intervention providers and preschool strategies that have worked in your program for the child and to add to For more information on early intervention and preschool special education Kindergarten and School Readiness Provide staff with training and information on Kindergarten Transitions.
-School Readiness Be aware of and refer parents to Kindergarten workshops in the comm Partner with local schools and have Kindergarten teachers present at a Plan a field trip to the local school's Kindergarten classroom.
-Meet with the local school or the local early childhood advisory council to plan for them.
-For more information on Local Early Childhood Councils, see the Reso The Second Step Curriculum provides information and resources to tea emotional skills they need to be successful in school.
-The Maryland Early Learning Standards define the key aspects of deverse child's school and life-long success.
-These Standards act as a guide for providers and early childhood educators.
-For more information on Second see the Resource Section.
+Type of Transition Strategy/Resource Daily Routines Provide staff with developmentally appropriate strategies for transitions with daily routines.
+Classroom transitionsWithin program transitions The Maryland Social Emotional Foundations of Early Learning (SEFEL) website, created by the University of Maryland, provides a vast amount of information and specific strategies for transitions, including printable visual aids and social stories.
+Training for staff and parents is also available through this website.
+Your local Child Care Resource Center also provides training and resources for transitions.
+For more information on the University of Maryland's SEFEL and Local Child Care Resource Centers, see the Resource Section.
+Between Programs Provide staff with developmentally appropriate strategies for transitions between programs.
+Partner with local school and child care programs with dually enrolled children and set up transition plans for teachers, child and family.
+Communicate on a regular basis about the progress and/or concerns of dually enrolled children.
+Special Education Provide staff and parents information regarding Early Intervention and Special Education services.
+Services Partner with the Local Infants and Toddlers Program (LITP) and Local School System Child Find Office to learn about programs and services for children with disabilities, ages birth to kindergarten, and their families.
+At the request of the family, participate in Individualized Family Service Plan (IFSP) and Individualized Education Program (IEP) meetings to foster positive communication between programs, early intervention providers and preschool special educators.
+Communicate regularly with early intervention providers and preschool special educators to contribute information about strategies that have worked in your program for the child and to add to information shared by the parents.
+For more information on early intervention and preschool special education services, see the Resource Section.
+Kindergarten and Provide staff with training and information on Kindergarten Transitions.
+School Readiness Be aware of and refer parents to Kindergarten workshops in the community.
+Partner with local schools and have Kindergarten teachers present at a parent meeting about the Kindergarten transition.
+Plan a field trip to the local school's Kindergarten classroom.
+Meet with the local school or the local early childhood advisory council meeting to discuss transitions and how to work together to plan for them.
+For more information on Local Early Childhood Councils, see the Resource Section.
+The Second Step Curriculum provides information and resources to teach young children the self-regulation and social emotional skills they need to be successful in school.
+The Maryland Early Learning Standards define the key aspects of development and learning that are the foundation for a child's school and life-long success.
+These Standards act as a guide for educational and programmatic decisions by child care providers and early childhood educators.
+For more information on Second Step and the Maryland Early Learning Standards see the Resource Section.